gregory-chekler/VLSI_Sudoku/README.md

 algorithmic problem, but there are ways to slightly cheat the system in order to make seemingly random results.
 Furthermore, when the amount of physical space for creating such a game is minimal, shortcuts must be taken carefully and deliberately.
-As such, developing a simple game of Sudoku on a VLSI chip becomes an intellectually stimulating challenge
+As such, developing a simple game of Sudoku on a VLSI chip becomes an intellectually stimulating challenge.

 # See annotated-Sudoku_ELEC422_Report.pdf for the whole report.